jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 * Copy python c_types library directory to the $SPLUNK_HOME/etc/apps/TA-mq/bin directory.
 Splunk's Python interpreter is built with UCS-2.
 Make sure you use a compatible _ctypes.so library.  **NOTE:  This step is not required if running Splunk V8+as the ctypes library is included for both Python2 and Python3.**
 * Ensure that the pymqi and ctypes libraries can be imported when using the Splunk Python interpreter.
 * Restart Splunk

+### Upgrade
+* Take a backup of your installation.
+The  $SPLUNK_HOME/etc/apps directory is very important to backup.
+* Untar the MQ modular input release to your $SPLUNK_HOME/etc/apps directory.
+* If you still have the $SPLUNK_HOME/etc/apps/mq_ta directory make sure you migrate all your "local" splunk config to the new $SPLUNK_HOME/etc/apps/TA-mq directory.
+Delete the old $SPLUNK_HOME/etc/apps/mq_ta directory(do not rename it - delete it).
+* Restart your Splunk instance.

 ## Response Handlers